 Ramit’s straight-forward personality, charisma and witty humor bleed through the pages, keeping you engaged and wanting to know more.

-The strong opinions (and some foul language) displayed throughout the book aren’t for everyone…depending on your background and personality, you’ll either love his messaging or hate it!
+The strong opinions (and some foul language) displayed throughout the book aren’t for everyone…depending on your background and personality, you’ll either love his delivery or hate it!

 Two components that make this book uniquely relatable are the use of real world examples and discussion of money and relationships.